WA8LMF Home Page | Updated 06 Sept 2014

 UZ7HO Soundmodem Beta Ver .57

 A soundcard software KISS TNC for 300 and 1200 baud packet that is a direct drop-in replacement for the AGW Packet Engine in programs such as UIview, APRSpoint, etc. Features tunable audio tones and can and & receive on two frequencies/radios at the same time with a stereo sound card input and two sound card interfaces.
+Has a BUILT-IN received packet monitor that makes the application self-contained for monitoring and trouble-shooting packet/APRS activity.

 A split-screen send/receive terminal program for use with the Soundmodem above.
 Useful for classic non-APRS connected packet operation.
 Includes the YAPP file transfer protocol.